 ~ Guy Griffiths, GGFit

-How can you increase member retention for your gym business?
+So how can you increase member retention rates for your gym business?
 Follow these 11 member retention strategies to boost gym member loyalty and profitability:

 Review your gym member onboarding process.
 Take new members on the optimal journey with you.